mindspore-ai/docs/tutorials/source_en/debug/profiler.md

 #### schedule and step Configuration Mismatch Problem

 Normally, the schedule configuration should be less than the number of model training times, that is, repeat*(wait+warmup+active)+skip_first should be less than the number of model training times.
-If the schedule configuration is greater than the number of model training times, Profiler will throw an exception warning, but this will not interrupt the model training, but there may be incomplete data collection and analysis.
+If the schedule configuration is greater than the number of model training times, Profiler will throw an exception warning, but this will not interrupt the model training, there may be incomplete data collection and analysis.